The Trick To Successful Wasp Prevention For Yards In The Hamptons

 Some Wasps Can Be Dangerously Aggressive

 Unless the nest is disturbed, wasps will not usually attack.
 As nests reach capacity and food becomes scarce in the fall, they can become aggressive.
 There are, however, some wasp species that are aggressive all the time.
-The following types of wasps are known for consistently aggressive behavior:
+The following types of wasps in The Hamptons are known for consistently aggressive behavior:

 - Yellow jackets